-Dr. Gottesman will place your dental implant using a minor outpatient surgical procedure performed right here in our office.
+Our dentists will place your dental implant using a minor outpatient surgical procedure performed right here in our office.
 Patients may choose some form of sedation for a more comfortable experience.

 Can dental implants be used to replace a single tooth?
 Multiple teeth?

 Dental implants can be used for nearly any type of tooth loss to replace any number of missing teeth.
 They can support a single crown, a dental bridge, or even a complete prosthetic arch of teeth.

 How long does a dental implant last?

 With proper care, including good oral hygiene habits and regular visits to your dentist, dental implants can last for decades.

 The quality of available jawbone material is essential to dental implant longevity.
 If there is not enough bone to support osseointegration, the dental implant faces an increased risk of failure.
 (Fortunately, we feature effective treatments to enhance bone density and help patients qualify for dental implants.)
 Gum disease or tooth decay can also compromise the success of your implant, so it is important to prevent those outcomes with effective home care and regular checkups.

 Am I a good candidate for dental implants?